erfanmirhosein/code-journey/Notes.md

     - Chapter4, Basic Caching Strategies:
         - complete
     - Chapter5, Advanced Caching...:
-        - covered unitl page 44, Microversrvices.., but you'll have to go over the covered sections
+        - covered until page 44, Microversrvices.., but you'll have to go over the covered sections
     - Chapter6, Cahce Scaling:
         - to be started
 - **The Microservices Patterns with Examples in Java Book:**